mozilla/application-services/components/places/doc/sql_concurrency.md

 So there are 2 sane options:

 * Ensure there's only ever one writer at a time (eg, via a dedicated writer thread) - `SQLITE_BUSY` will never happen, although writing will be queued - a single writer which takes many seconds will block all other writes.
-This may cause UX issues (eg, visited links not being immediately correct) and given mobile constraints, may never be writen at all (eg, aggressive app termination)
+This may cause UX issues (eg, visited links not being immediately correct) and given mobile constraints, may never be written at all (eg, aggressive app termination)

 * Allow multiple writers.
 If you keep the writes short and fast, you should never hit the timeout period and everything should be fine.
 However, this scenario *does* allow for `SQLITE_BUSY` errors.